Dudley Edwards: BEV

-Edwards first came to prominence in the mid-1960's during the Swinging London era, and quickly confirmed his legendary credentials as co-founder of pioneering pop art collective 'Binder, Edwards & Vaughan' aka BEV – a collective consisting of artwork by Douglas Binder and Edwards, with David Vaughan acting as their manager/agent.
+Edwards first came to prominence in the mid-1960s during the Swinging London era, and quickly confirmed his legendary credentials as co-founder of pioneering pop art collective 'Binder, Edwards & Vaughan' aka BEV – a collective consisting of artwork by Douglas Binder and Edwards, with David Vaughan acting as their manager/agent.
 Binder and Edwards produced vibrantly painted furniture:

-In 1965, aged 20, the Guinness heir Tara Browne commissioned BEV to paint his newly acquired AC Cobra (AC 289 Sports) - ‘to give it the treatment’.
+In 1965, aged 20, the Guinness heir Tara Browne commissioned BEV to paint his newly acquired AC Cobra (AC 289 Sports), ‘to give it the treatment’.
 Brown subsequently introduced BEV to the Beatles.
-Tragically, Tara Browne was killed in a car accident in 1966 at the young age of 21 (driving a different car).
-It was his death was the inspiration for "A Day in the Life" by The Beatles.
+Tragically, Browne was killed in a car accident in 1966 at the young age of 21 (driving a different car).
+His death was the inspiration for "A Day in the Life" by the Beatles.

 The Tara Browne AC Cobra was exhibited at the Robert Fraser Gallery in Mayfair and subsequently was the subject of a photo-shoot by Lord Snowdon for both ‘Paris Match’ and ‘Look’ magazines.

-One of the most notable pieces that BEV painted was Paul McCartney’s "magic" piano.
+One of the most notable pieces that BEV painted was Paul McCartney's "magic" piano.
 The piano now resides in his music room in London.
 According to McCartney writing the songs 'Getting Better', 'Sgt Peppers Lonely Hearts Club Band' and 'Fixing a Hole' on the decorative piano "added to all the fun of it".
 The psych-painted instrument is said to have also inspired the 'Hey Jude' album's kaleidoscope aesthetic.
 BEV were selected to represent the ‘Swinging Sixties’ at Madame Tussauds, in recognition of their artistic contribution to that era.
 The piano was described by Micky Dolenz of The Monkees as "the freakiest thing you've ever seen".

 Group murals appeared everywhere from the boutiques of Kings Road and Carnaby Street to the British Pavilion at Montreal's Expo '67.

 1967 also saw Edwards painting murals in the homes of Sir Paul McCartney and Ringo Starr, living in their houses for six months.

 The collective were renowned for their ground-breaking light shows, including 'The Million Volt Light & Sound Rave' at The Roundhouse in London.
 This multimedia art, light and sound installation featured the only known public presentation of the 'Carnival of Light' sound collage created by Paul McCartney and John Lennon during recording sessions for their Sgt Pepper album.

 The group disbanded in 1967, although their 'architectural work positioned [them] at the forefront of cutting edge Art and Design [that] would go on to inspire the Graffiti and Street Art movements that would develop years later.'
 Despite their short existence, between 1965 and 1967, the group was described as being 'The Beatles of the art world.'

 In 2014, McCartney reused the "magic piano" for a performance at the 56th Annual Grammy Awards.